Squadron 42 – Gameplay, Cast, Release Date, Trailers and More!

-Squadron 42 is the single player game that takes place in the Star Citizen universe and occurs prior to your entry into the persistent Star Citizen universe.
+Squadron 42 (Sq 42) is a single-player game that takes place in the Star Citizen universe and occurs prior to your entry into the persistent Star Citizen universe.
 It is meant as the spiritual successor to Wing Commander.

-The single player campaign will introduce the player to the Star Citizen universe, but playing the solo game is not a prerequisite for playing the MMO.
-For players that want to skip SQ42, they can begin the MMO with no negative effects.
+The single-player campaign will introduce the player to the Star Citizen universe, but playing the solo game is not a prerequisite for playing the MMO.
+For players that want to skip , they can begin the MMO with no negative effects.

 In this battle, the Tevarin Warlord Corath’Thal suffered a catastrophic defeat at the hands of the Squadron.
 Rather than be defeated, the remaining Tevarin fighters dove toward the surface of Elysium IV, dropping their heat shields and burned up in the atmosphere.
 This scene was made famous in the painting “Tears of the Sun.”

-SQ42 is set to be released in three episodes.
+Squadron 42 is set to be released in three episodes.
 Episode 2 is slated to be called Behind Enemy Lines and episode 3 has not been named yet.
-Each one will be playable as a standalone game unto itself, but will be a continuation of the story.
+Each one will be playable as a standalone game unto itself but will be a continuation of the story.

 One of the most anticipated features of the game is its story.
 Using a cast of A-list actors, there are more than 340 speaking roles enhanced with state of the art facial scanning and motion capture.
+The level of facial scanning allows for an accurate representation of nuanced facial features which brings the acting to a level never before seen in a video game.
 Overall, the story covers more than 20 hours of performance capture and 1255 pages of dialogue.

-As you complete the single player campaign, you enter the persistent Star Citizen universe.
-Depending on how you did in your play through, you may have earned some cash and even citizenship.
-It’s also believed that you will start with enhanced reputation with the UEE military and may have access to military ships.
+As you complete the single-player campaign, you enter the persistent Star Citizen universe.
+Depending on how you did in your playthrough, you may have earned some cash and even citizenship.
+It’s also believed that you will start with an enhanced reputation with the UEE military and may have access to military ships.

-Featuring actors like Mark Hamill, Gary Oldman and Gillian Anderson, to name a few, the game’s cast reads like a full blown Hollywood movie.
+Featuring actors like Mark Hamill, Gary Oldman, and Gillian Anderson, Mark Strong, Liam Cunningham, Ben Mendelsohn, John Rhys Davies, Andy Serkis, to name a few, Squadron 42’s cast reads like a full-blown Hollywood movie.

 Admiral Ernst Bishop

-Gary Oldman play Admiral Ernst Bishop, brilliant military tactician who is single handedly out maneuvering the Vanduul.
-Compared to Alexander the Great, Hannibal and Patton, Ernst Bishop is a lifelong soldier with a history of pulling of amazing victories.
+Gary Oldman plays Admiral Ernst Bishop in Squadron 42, a brilliant military tactician who is single-handedly outmaneuvering the Vanduul.
+Compared to Alexander the Great, Hannibal and Patton, Ernst Bishop is a lifelong soldier with a history of pulling off amazing victories.

 He got that reputation by being willing to accept risks that others won’t.
 By looking at a battleship as just a weapons system, rather than a ship with 500 people on board, he uses each asset on the battlefield without being hindered by worrying about the potential loss of life that his orders may bring.
 This has always been his secret to continue winning.

-This trailer from CitizenCon is the first time we see Admiral Bishop in action as he addresses the Senate.
+This trailer from CitizenCon is the first time we see Admiral Bishop in action as he addresses the Senate in Squadron 42.